matu6968/Scratch-3DS/README.md

 To use the mouse you must enter mouse mode by holding L. use the D-pad to move the mouse, and press R to click.

+## Features

+- **Sound Support**: WAV audio playback with volume control and sound effects
+- **Sprite Rendering**: Support for PNG and JPG images
+- **Input Handling**: Keyboard, mouse, and touch input
+- **Control Blocks**: Loops, conditionals, and event handling
+- **Variables and Lists**: Data storage and manipulation
+- **Custom Blocks**: User-defined procedures and functions

 ## Limitations

 As this is in a very W.I.P state, you will encounter many bugs, crashes, and things that will just not work.

 **List of known limitations:**
-- Sound is not yet implemented.
-- Performance on old 3DS starts to tank with many blocks running.
+- Performance on old 3DS starts to tank with a lot of blocks running.
 - There is no vector/svg sprite rendering.
 Images will only render if converted to bitmap beforehand, otherwise the sprite will show as a black square.
 - Images will only work if it's in .png or .jpg format.
 - If you have a bunch of large images, some may not load.